SECTION C: BUSINESS AND SUPPORT SERVICES

 DISPOSITION OF ASSETS MOVABLE EQUIPMENT

-The Mailroom Clerk is responsible for changing the status of records when the disposition of assets occurs.
+The designee is responsible for changing the status of records when the disposition of assets occurs.
 In general, surplus or obsolete equipment may be disposed of by transferring to another department, discarding, donating, or selling the asset.
 When selling, donating, or disposing of assets, the department responsible for the asset must complete the Equipment Transfer Form.
 This form should be sent to the Director of Business Services and Cashiers Office designee notifying the Director of Business Services and Cashiers Office of the department’s disposition of the asset.
-The Director of Business Services and Cashiers Office designee will provide the approvals necessary to proceed with the disposition of the asset and the Mailroom Clerk will send a work order to the Maintenance department requesting pickup of surplus or transfer equipment.
+The Director of Business Services and Cashiers Office designee will provide the approvals necessary to proceed with the disposition of the asset and will send a work order to the Maintenance department requesting pickup of surplus or transfer equipment.

 MOVEMENT OF ASSETS MOVABLE EQUIPMENT